 - Accreditation scheme update - figures on the museums and galleries in the Accreditation scheme

-Note the last two official statistics in this list became the responsibility of Arts Council England from 1 October 2011.
-Releases of these official statistics prior to this date were the responsibility of the Museums, Libraries and Archives Council (MLA).
+Note the last official statistic in this list became the responsibility of Arts Council England from 1 October 2011.
+Releases of this official statistic prior to this date were the responsibility of the Museums, Libraries and Archives Council (MLA).

 The official statistics publication timetable sets out the release dates for these surveys and the names of our staff that will have access to the data prior to release.